-There were from fifteen to twenty five faces and forms appeared at each sitting; all were not, but the majority were partially or fully recognized by some of the persons present The last face and form which appeared at the last seance I attended, was my brother, who now came as a man full grown, as he now claims to be.
-I said to him, "I can not idenciaims to be.
-1 said to him, "I can not iden-tify you as a man only by your similarity to our family features (which was quite plain).
-"Will you give me some test by which I can satisfy our mother that I have seen you as a man?"
-In answer, I heard him draw his breath, with that peculiarly strangulated sound which simulated the gasp of the dying, which I had heard him make hundreds of times while sleeping, before he died. times while sleeping, before he died.
-I am satisfied that it was not J. H. Mott, the medium, who assumed this disguise to deceive me, for the face and form were too small by conalderable to correspond to him.
+There were from fifteen to twenty five faces and forms appeared at each sitting; all were not, but the majority were partially or fully recognized by some of the persons present The last face and form which appeared at the last seance I attended, was my brother, who now come as a man full grown, as he now claims to be.
+I said to him, "I can not identify you as a man only by your similarity to our family features (which was quite plain).
+"Will you give me some test by which I can satisfy our mother that I have seen you as a man!"
+In answer, I heard him draw his breath, with that peculiarly strangulated sound which simulated the gasp of the dying, which I had heard him make hundreds of times while sleeping, before he died.
+I am satisfied that it was not J. H. Mott, the medi-um, who assumed this disguise to deceive me, for the face and form were too small by con-siderable to correspond to him.
 I have not given you a full, but yet a truthful statement of what I saw.
 I have no opinion to offer as to the claims set up as to the cause of these things.
-If Mr. Mott is a fraud and swindler (which I do not believe) he is the most clever deceiver the world has ever known.
+If Mr. Mott is a fraud and swindler (which I do not believs) he is the most clever deceiver the world has ever known.